10 travel gifts for kids who have everything – 2021 edition

 *Advertisement feature/this post contains affiliate links*

-We are trying hard to make Christmas 2020 about things the kids really need or that we can enjoy together.
+We are trying hard to make 2021 birthdays and Christmas about things the kids really need or that we can enjoy together.
 Even better, we want to inspire their wanderlust for when it’s time to travel again.
 In this post I’m sharing some of the gift ideas I’ve come up with if you fancy doing the same but are stuck.

 Eek!
 Have you left your Christmas shopping until the last minute?
 Don’t panic!
 Check out my last minute Christmas gift ideas that you can deliver in time for the big day.